Tobacco Road (novel): Plot summary

 Alongside Jeeter’s preoccupation with farming the land is his preoccupation with his own imminent death.
 Ada as well is fixated on her death, but their morbidity does not take the form of lamentation or self-pity.
 Ada's main concern is that she not be buried in her tattered, old, out-of-style calico dress, and Jeeter's main concern is that his body not be left in the old corn storage shed where it might be eaten by rats.
 He has had a terrible phobia of rats ever since he saw his dead father’s face half-eaten by a rat the day of his funeral.
-Neither of these two characters have any doubts that they are going to die sometime soon, and it is not their present life but their lifeless bodies which they care about most.
-Possibly they realize that their way of life is already dead; thus their primary concern becomes not the preservation of that life but its appearance during burial.

 When Sister Bessie returns the next day to the Lester house, she exclaims that God has given her his approval for the marriage between Dude and herself.
 The two then start the long walk to Fuller in order to purchase a new Ford for the purpose of traveling around the country and preaching.
 Once they are in the auto showroom, the salesmen take advantage of Bessie's rural naïveté to pull off a quick and profitable sale, while at the same time constantly making fun of her deformed nose.
 Later, Dude and Bessie go off to get their marriage certificate and are questioned by the county official, who reprimands Bessie for attempting to marry a boy of 16 years.
 (Bessie claims she is only 31 years old to the Lesters, but admits to 39 years at the registrar's office.)
-Finally, they get the marriage license, and the anxious Dude gets to drive the automobile again.
-Dude incessantly sounds the car horn whenever he gets behind the steering wheel to drive off somewhere.
+They get the marriage license, and the anxious Dude gets to drive the automobile again.
+He incessantly sounds the car horn whenever he gets behind the steering wheel to drive off somewhere.